Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Is that gibberish to anyone else?

-Yeah, we've lost a lot of you.
+We've lost a lot of you.

 I don't get it.

-And he keeps explaining it, which is very nice,
+And he keeps explaining it, which is very nice.

-and then it's just like, blip.
+And then it's just like, blip.

 Yeah, and I've also been telling her about real cinema,